-6 injured in a grenade attack in Sopore
+J&K: 9 injured in a grenade attack in Sopore

-Shopian, Oct 28: At least six persons were injured in a grenade attack in Jammu and Kashmir's Sopore, which is around 100 km from the state capital Srinagar.
+Shopian, Oct 28: At least nine persons were injured in a grenade attack in Jammu and Kashmir's Sopore, which is around 100 km from the state capital Srinagar.

 Terrorists lobbed a grenade on civilians at the bus stand in Sopore.
 Six civilians sustained injuries, reports quoted a policeman as saying.